jkoschma/genexplain-platform/docs/source/Workflows.md

 [open tool]: https://platform.genexplain.com/bioumlweb/#de=analyses/Galaxy/ngs-rna-tools/hisat2

-In the second part of the workflow the method featureCounts counting te aligned reads in BAM format to genomic features, in this case as genes.
+In the second part of the workflow the method featureCounts counting the aligned reads in BAM format to genomic features, in this case as genes.

 For each FASTQ file aligment an output subfolder is generated and contains a track file with the alignment ([result example][align track]) and the alignment summary ([result example][align summary]) as well as a quality plot ([result example][align plot]).